MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-swe-cash-registers.md

    # [Retail 10.0.6 and earlier](#tab/retail-10-0-6)

-  For more details about on setting up integration with control units in previous versions see a respective section in the [integration sample](./retail-sdk-control-unit-sample.md#control-unitspecific-settings).
+  For more information about setting up and configuring the integration with control units that is available in Retail versions up to and including Retail 10.0.6, see [Sample for Retail POS integration with control units for Sweden (legacy)](./retail-sdk-control-unit-sample.md#control-unitspecific-settings).

    # [Retail 10.0.7 and later](#tab/retail-10-0-7)

-  For more information about the control unit integration sample, see [Control unit integration sample for Sweden](./emea-swe-fi-sample.md).
+  For more information about setting up and configuring the control unit integration sample, see [Control unit integration sample for Sweden](./emea-swe-fi-sample.md).

 ---